 Lastly, at the end of her life, Emma told her sons, Joseph III and Alexander, that she continued to believe in the Book of Mormon and the role of Joseph as prophet.
 She witnessed the process of the Book of Mormon translation and testified to it throughout her life.

 Emma realized all that she and Joseph had invested in the Book of Mormon.
-She accompanied Joseph to retrieve the plates from Moroni, and she believed in his prophetic and seer role.
+She accompanied Joseph to retrieve the plates from the angel Moroni, and she believed in his prophetic and seer role.